- January 25, 2023

 The administrative complexity involved with ongoing enterprise infrastructure management (resource loading, SLAs, etc.) is so high that performing an OpEx vs. CapEx analysis must assume a fully loaded operation of resources required at application peak load.
-The organization can then use that peak load basis to evaluate the CapEx versus OpEx models.
+The organization can then use that peak load basis to evaluate the CapEx vs. OpEx models to compare on-premises and cloud computing.
 For most companies, it's simply too complex to evaluate in any other way.

 The bottom line is that companies should only want to pay for IT resources that they actually use; anything else is a waste of money.
 Cloud service providers allow organizations to adopt a "pay as they go" services model (OpEx model), enabling companies to engage cloud hosting experts' resources and expertise.
 Additionally, they can quickly take advantage of new capabilities faster, without the needed upfront investments, i.e., machine learning/AI, and realize cost savings throughout the year.

-Calculating the TCO for Cloud services versus remaining on premises and investing in equipment is straightforward - determine what capabilities your organization needs; storage, CPU, search, information management, higher security, and disaster recovery (among others) and negotiate some estimates with the cloud vendor.
+Calculating the TCO for cloud vs. on premises services and investing in equipment is straightforward - determine what capabilities your organization needs; storage, CPU, search, information management, higher security, and disaster recovery (among others) and negotiate some estimates with the cloud vendor.

 On-premises TCO is a bit more complex.
 There are several key takeaways when calculating on premises costs.